mgravemeyer/se19-frontend/README.md

 # SE_19

-## A react app build for the SE_19 module.
-Uses React with Typescript and makes API calls to a webserver that is running node and express and a postgresql dbms.
+### A react app build for the SE_19 module.
+The App uses react, react-dom, typescript and makes API calls to a webserver that runs a node app.
+The node app is connected to a mongodb (atlas).